DocFX/symfony-website-checklist/README.md

     - Use cookies (since they're functional, they're GPDR-compliant) to remember usage choice.
     - Create eco-friendly and regular Twig layouts.
     - Pick up the top layout from your cookies as defined above.
+    - Use a CSS purger to remove unused CSS.
     - Load only one compressed, optimized, alternate CSS stylesheet.
-    - Include all accessibility HTML, removed the decorative HTML by using the same Twig conditions on cookies.
+    - Include all accessibility HTML (don't forget [ARIA](https://www.w3.org/TR/aria-in-html/), remove the decorative HTML by using the same Twig conditions on cookies.
     - When cookies are not set, redirect the user to a minimal choice page.
+    - Try to lazy load images and other assets, depending on the parts above the fold.
     - If your application logic requires an update because of that, you need to rethink how it works.
+    - Don't include unnecessary content, like unused styles from web fonts, hidden images, etc.
     - Don't forget responsive web integration as well.
 15. Make sure people can't manipulate entites that they're not supposed to:
     - Because of roles hiearchy